 A CLASS THAT GIVES BACK

 Such contributions extend to the military as well.
-Cassandra Sullivan Rydalch – a military wife herself – observed that 90% of military spouses are underemployed.
+Cassandra Sullivan – having come from a military family herself – observed that 90% of military spouses are underemployed.
 She vowed to do something about it at Deloitte.
 After meeting with CEO Cathy Engelbert and White House staff, Sullivan Rydalch applied best practices to roll out the Military Spouse Initiative (MSI), a program that offers flexible scheduling, support, and networking to military spouses.
 By the same token, Christian Nattiel became the first Africa-American at West Point to become a Rhodes Scholar – an honor rooted in his commitment to paying it forward.

 “Winning the Rhodes Scholarship was my greatest achievement because of what it means for minority Cadets at West Point,” he explains.
 “I did not win the scholarship because I spent every waking moment studying, I won because I focused on using my talents for the good of others.
 Whether it be raising the grade point averages of at-risk Cadets, helping get a bill for veterans passed in the United States House of Representatives, or providing advice to my mentees, people knew that my legacy was one of selflessness.”